Phantom-Tech1/ISE/README.md

 <h3> When you buy our product, you will be sent a email containing information.
 Please do not leak the informantion, as we have worked very hard and wish to gain some profit. </h3>

 With this said, we offer our program for $2.50 in USD.
-For purchase, please contact this email: deltasmpserver@gmail.com.
+For purchase, please contact this email: deltasmpserver@gmail.com, or DM in discord here:Disconnected#7462.
+So we know it isn't spam, please dm/email us this:orange
 Thank you.
 ![image](https://user-images.githubusercontent.com/119422049/225017357-64b710f8-7eca-4356-92a5-0152af7144bf.png)